Jody Wagner: Political career

 In 2000, Wagner was the Democratic nominee in Virginia's 2nd congressional district following the retirement of Democratic Representative Owen B. Pickett.
-She lost the race to Republican Ed Schrock, a state senator, despite roughly matching Schrock in fundraising and showing unexpected strength in a Republican-leaning district.
+She lost the race to Republican Ed Schrock, a Virginia state senator, despite roughly matching Schrock in fundraising and showing unexpected strength in a Republican-leaning district.

 In January 2002, Wagner was appointed by Virginia Governor Mark Warner as Treasurer of Virginia, an office within the Secretariat of Finance.
 During her tenure in that position, she was elected President of the National Association of State Treasurers, and upon leaving the position, she told The Washington Post that her "major accomplishment" in the position was preserving Virginia's AAA bond rating.
 She also told the publication at that time of her efforts "to modernize the state's treasury functions".

 In December 2005, incoming Virginia governor Tim Kaine announced Wagner as the state's first female Secretary of Finance.
 She was succeeded as state treasurer by deputy state treasurer Braxton Powell.

 Wagner resigned as Secretary of Finance effective August 8, 2008, and was succeeded in that post by state budget director Ric Brown.
 A week later, on August 15, she announced her candidacy for lieutenant governor in the 2009 election.
 She won the June 9, 2009 primary.
 She lost the general election to Republican incumbent Bill Bolling.

-On June 9, 2020 (the filing deadline), Wagner announced she would run for Mayor of Virginia Beach in the November 2020 election against incumbent Bobby Dyer.
+On the filing deadline of June 9, 2020, Wagner announced she would run for Mayor of Virginia Beach in the November 2020 election against incumbent Bobby Dyer.
 Dyer's previous opponent, City Councilman Aaron Rouse, ended his campaign on May 30.
 By June 20, 2020, Wagner had outraised Dyer, $75,453 to $67,225.
-She was defeated in the election by Dyer.
+She was defeated in the November election by Dyer.